dotnet/docs/docs/architecture/grpc-for-wcf-developers/why-grpc.md

 # Why gRPC is recommended for WCF developers

-Before diving deeply into the language and techniques of gRPC, it's worth pulling together some ideas about why gRPC is the right solution for WCF developers who want to migrate to .NET Core, given there are alternatives available.
+Before diving deeply into the language and techniques of gRPC, it's worth discussing why gRPC is the right solution for WCF developers who want to migrate to .NET Core, given there are alternatives available.

 ## Similarity to WCF